 In Heidelberg, testing of PHI began with the attempt in 1979 to use PHI with only typewriters and word processors.
-By 1980, these efforts ran into severe difficulties in managing the issue-base information.
+By 1980, these efforts ran into severe difficulties in managing the issue-based information.
 In particular, the information management tasks were so labor intensive and error prone that the decision was made to attempt to develop computer support for PHI.
-The system developed, called MIKROPLIS (McCall, Mistrik, & Schuler, 1981), became the first issue-based hypertext system.
+The system developed, called MIKROPLIS (McCall et al., 1981), became the first issue-based hypertext system.

 The defining characteristics of hypertext are nonlinear structure and navigation.
-The need for the former was understood at the beginning of the MIKROPLIS project (McCall, 1978/1979).
+The need for the former was understood at the beginning of the MIKROPLIS project (McCall, 1979).
 The need for the latter emerged in 1982 from working with early users of MIKROPLIS who repeatedly pointed to displayed nodes and asked how to retrieve the nodes linked to them.

-Since the beginning of the MIKROPLIS project, several other issue-based hypertext systems have been developed.
-These include Rittel's own system (Conklin, 1987), gIBIS (Conklin & Begeman, 1988), JANUS-ARGUMENTATION
+Since the beginning of the MIKROPLIS project, a number of other issue-based hypertext systems have been developed.
+These include Rittel's own system (Conklin, 1987), gIBIS (Conklin & Begeman, 1988), JANUS-ARGUMENTATION (Fischer et al., 1989b), and PHIDIAS (McCall et al., 1990).
+MIKROPLIS, PHIDIAS, and JANUS-ARGUMENTATION differ from the others by using PHI rather than IBIS.